sage-code/maj/alphabet.md

 * `ɦ` at beginning of words or after a vowel sounds like "h" in "hoard";
 * `ə` after a consonant or at the end of words, sounds like `e` in "after";

 Since on QUERTY KEYBOARD there is not `ɦ` and no `ə` you can use "h" instead.
 However it is more correct to use `ɦ` and `ə` if you can.
-The conversion tool will convert back to these symbols from Maj.
+The conversion tool will convert "h" into two different sounds using the rule,.

 * veha = "vehicle" in this case `h` is `ɦ` like IPA:"veɦa"
 * zhi  = "they"    in this case `h` is `ə` like IPA:"zəi"